 Nature around Uluru

-Discover through this post, Uluru and its nature composed by a typical and impressive desert’s fauna and flora.
+Discover through this post, the nature around Uluru composed by a typical and impressive desert’s fauna and flora.

 Uluru which is the official and aboriginal name, also known, as Ayers Rock is a majestic rock stood in the middle of Australia in the Northern Territory State.
 Uluru takes part in the Uluru-Kata Tjuta National Park, which belongs to the UNESCO.
 This park is about 335 km southwest of Alice Springs by flight, and 463 km by road.

 This rock was created over some 600 millions years, it is 348 meters high, rises 863 meters above sea level, it is 3.6km long for 1.9km wide.
 Its circumference is 9.4 km.

 On the geological side, this is an “island mountain”, which means is an isolated rock, which rose brusquely and is surrounded by extensive flat erosion in a hot and dry region.

 Uluru is known as a monolith, which is avoided by scientists.

 Homogeneity and lack of jointing are the features of this rock, which is composed of a coarse-grained arkose.
 Arkose is a king of sandstone with an abundance of feldspar, and some conglomerate.
 The composition is 50% feldspar and 25-35% quartz and up to 25% rock fragments.

 Kata-Tjuta also is known as Mount Olga, was appearing at the same time than Uluru in spite of the fact that the type of rock is different.

 This huge rock is sacred to the Pitjantjatjara Anangu who is the Aboriginal people of the area.

 Fauna in Uluru

 Hundreds of different animals and bird species have Uluru as home.
 The National Park has 21 species of native mammals, 178 species of birds, 73 species of reptiles and thousands of invertebrates’ species such as ants, spiders, and bugs.

 Over 200 different species of birds are hosted by this harsh landscape.
 They may either dwell year-round or come at this place during their migratory route.